-Recent data published by the TRAI indicates that Reliance Jio has gone and done the unimaginable, by offering almost double the download speeds offered by its nearest rivals- Idea Cellular and Airtel.
+Recent data published by the TRAI indicates that Reliance Jio has gone and done the unimaginable by offering almost double the download speeds offered by its nearest rivals- Idea Cellular and Airtel.

 As per TRAI, citing data from MySpeed, the speed that Jio was offering its customers for downloads was at 16.48 Mbps in the month of February, while Idea and Airtel offered only 8.33 Mbps and 7.66 Mbps, respectively.
-Despite the fact that the download speed of Reliance Jio had shown a marginal decline to 16.48 Mbps from 17.42 Mbps in January, it is still the fastest network available to consumers.
+Despite the fact that the download speed of Reliance Jio had shown a marginal decline to 16.48 Mbps from 17.42 Mbps in January, it is still the fastest Internet network in India available to its consumers.
 Even Idea Cellular and Airtel saw a marginal decline in their data speeds post the month of January.

 Further, TRAI’s data shows that even networks such as Vodafone, BSNL, Tata Docomo, and Aircel experienced a dip in their download speeds, to 5.66 Mbps, 2.01 Mbps, 2.52 Mbps, and 2.01 Mbps, respectively.